gaurav-arya/StochasticAD.jl/docs/src/tutorials/optimizations.md

 ```@example optimizations
 using Distributions # defines several supported discrete distributions
 using StochasticAD
-using GLMakie # for plotting
+using CairoMakie # for plotting
 using Optimisers # for stochastic gradient descent
 ```